sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 I loved coding.

-Not the way most software developers loved it—not (only) for building applications or solving practical problems—but (also) for its structural beauty.
+Not the way most software developers loved it—not primarily for building applications or solving practical problems—but for its structural beauty.
 The way elegant code revealed mathematical patterns.
 The way a well-designed algorithm expressed abstract logic in concrete form.
 The way you could see the architecture of a solution in the organization of the code itself.

 I loved coding for the same reason I loved mathematics: both revealed beautiful structures hiding beneath surface complexity.
 A good algorithm was like a good proof—economical, clear, and inevitable.